Exploring the Alphabet of English Idioms: A Journey through ‘F’

 Meaning:

-To become very angry or upset suddenly.
+To become very angry or lose one's temper.

 Usage: